Lune Logo

 Purchasing offset credits from low-quality projects is a common trend to look out for when it comes to greenwashing in carbon offsetting.
 Typically, low-quality projects are selling carbon credits very cheap, which makes them seem like an easy, cost-effective option for businesses looking to neutralise their emissions.
 But the reality is that they rarely have the impact they claim to.

-How could Volkswagen have avoided this accusation?
 Simply by making a deliberate policy to only support high-quality carbon offset projects like those in our library at Lune.

 High-quality projects are: